http://www.aaa.com:8080/web1

 For development, testing, and deployment of web services in a

-is often the only virtual server
+non-production environment, server is often the only virtual server

 required.

-A virtual server named __asadmin
+A virtual server named __asadmin, which hosts all

 administration-related web modules (specifically, the Administration